fedi-e2ee/public-key-directory-specification/Specification.md

 ## Cryptography Protocols

+This section details any nontrivial cryptographic protocols used in the Public Key Directory server.

+Nontrivial is a subjective categorization.
+For example, signing a message with Ed25519 is considered trivial because a separate specification exists for Ed25519.
+That is not a criticism of the algorithm.

+The authors of this specification strongly recommend asking an applied cryptography expert develop these cryptographic components.

 ### Encrypting IDs to Enable Crypto-Shredding

 We use HKDF to derive two distinct keys for our protocol.
 One for AES, the other for HMAC-SHA2.
 We encrypt then MAC